BDMChau/RemoveAdsYoutube/README.md

 ## Intro

-This is an chrome extension.
+This is a Chrome extension.
 Follow the instructions below to get started

 #### 1. Installation

-- Download and extract this repository. <br/>
+- Clone and extract this repository. <br/>
-- Open chrome and go to "Manage Extension" or you can copy "chrome://extensions/" and paste to the URL.
+- Open Chrome and go to "Manage Extension" or you can copy "chrome://extensions/" and paste to the URL.
 - Drag and drop the folder you extracted above

 #### 2. Usage